Bachelor of Arts in Sport Coaching and Business Management (GAA) CW807

 What is the Course about?

-- This is the only programme of its kind in Ireland and is delivered in association with the GAA.
+- This course is unique in Ireland as it is delivered in association with the GAA and is only available in IT Carlow.

-- Experienced coaches and coach educators from each of the sporting bodies deliver the player development and coach education modules of the course.
+- Experienced coaches and coach educators from the GAA deliver the player development and coach education modules of the course with the opportunity to attain GAA coaching qualifications and practical experience in each of the three years of the course.

-- Premium sporting facilities including elite sports gym, general student gym, GAA and rugby pitches with full changing facilities and viewing stands.
+- Premium sporting facilities including our new South Sports Campus with new 4G astroturf and grass pitch, elite sports gym, general student gym, GAA pitch with full changing facilities and viewing stands.

 What follow-on study opportunities are available?

-Graduates of this programme may be eligible to progress to Year 4 of the BA (Honours) Sport Management and Coaching (CW858).
+Graduates of this course may be eligible to progress to Year 4 of the BA (Honours) Sport Management and Coaching (CW858) or Year 4 of the BA (Honours) Management Practice (CW868).

 What exemptions will I receive?-